greenelab/tybalt/simulation_results.md

 Based on this example, it is clear that PCA captures all modules uniquely quite well.
 NMF also captures modules well, with stable solutions.
 Both ICA and PCA capture the smaller gene modules (`module 4` and `module 5`) better than larger modules (`module 1` and `module 2`).
-Both Tybalt and ADAGE did not capture the noise module (`module 0`).
+Tybalt was unable to capture the noise module (`module 0`).
-ADAGE was also not able to capture modules for most initializations with high number of genes.
+ADAGE and Tybalt solutions were less stable than other algorithms.
 `module 3`, which is the module simulated to be absent in 1/2 of samples, was captured by all algorithms except for ADAGE.

 ### 2) Are the algorithms' reconstruction of `B_hat` near `B`?